Joi Sutton, DVM

 My last non-veterinary job was as a sweeper at Disneyland in 1991.

 I’m the happiest veterinarian I know.
 I thoroughly enjoy going to work.
 I believe I enjoy our profession so much because I have been involved in many aspects of medicine.
 I’ve been an ER/critical care vet, a house call vet, a relief vet, and an international volunteer.
 I am generally a happy person.
 Someone once told me that I “won the serotonin lottery”.
+Starting Tequesta Vet Clinic is the pinnacle of my achievements.

 I think my experiences out of the country have been some of the most rewarding as most of those animals would have never received medical care had I not started my nonprofit.
 I’m a little amazed that over the years 50 to 60 veterinarians and vet techs have followed me to foreign lands, but we’ve had a good time and spayed and neutered a lot of animals.